WhatsApp will finally let you edit your messages & fix your typos

 This feature is gradually being rolled out to WhatsApp users worldwide and is expected to be available to everyone in the coming weeks.

+WhatsApp has finally started rolling out a much-requested feature — editing messages.
+In a post on Facebook, Meta CEO Mark Zuckerberg, whose company owns the popular social messenger, announced that users will now be able to edit their messages up to 15 minutes after they are sent.

-In a recent announcement, Mark Zuckerberg revealed that WhatsApp users now have the ability to edit their sent messages within a 15-minute window.
-This new feature empowers users to correct mistakes or provide additional context to their messages, granting them greater control over their conversations.
+WhatsApp, in a statement, said the new feature will empower users to correct mistakes or provide additional context to their messages, granting them greater control over their conversations.